 The two largest properties under construction as of 1st quarter 2016 include:

 - Pivot Denver: Pivot Denver is a 580-unit apartment building located at 17th and Wewatta within the CPV/Union Station neighborhood.
 The property will have 13 above-ground stories and will feature a 56,000-square foot Whole Foods on the ground floor as well as above and below-ground parking.
-Pivot Denver is set to complete in 2nd quarter 2018.
+Pivot Denver is set to complete in 2nd quarter of 2018.
 The developer is Holland Partner Group.

 - 1709 Chestnut: Set to complete in 3rd quarter 2018, 1709 Chestnut is a 510-unit mixed-use property also located within the CPV/Union Station neighborhood.
 The property will feature a 24-story tower and a 12-story tower.
 1709 Chestnut will boast 20,000 square-feet of retail space on the ground floor.
 Shorenstein Properties is the developer.